rapidbus/rapidbus/index.md

 ## Configuration of serial bus interface

-Make sure that the user under which the rapidbusd will be running has permissions to access your desired serial port.
-In Debian 11 this means adding the user to the group "dialout".
+Physical serial interfaces are a shared physical medium, but can contain multiple sensors with multiple baud and serial settings (for example using RS-485 signalling), therefore in RapidBus one physical interface can contain several "networks".
+A network is a set of devices (sensors/nodes) sitting on the same physical serial network with the same baud and serial settings with a unique MODBUS ID.

+There can be several networks on one physical interface.

+rapidbusd is designed to only manage one physical serial interface with one or multiple virtual networks.
+This is by design as scheduling tasks on multiple physical interfaces for multiple devices on multiple vitual networks is not trivial to do automagically.

+What you are defining in the rapidbusd configuration are the virtual networks that each individual devicel will fall into with its serial interface configuration:

 ```
-s,/dev/ttyUSB1,38400,8N1
+v,net1,/dev/ttyUSB0,9600,8N1
+v,net2,/dev/ttyUSB0,38400,8N1
 ```

-Where:
+Where in above example:
-* s = this line contained serial configuration options
+* v = mark identifying virtual network configuration in this line
-* /dev/ttyUSB1 = path to the bus device file
+* /dev/ttyUSB1 = path to the serial bus device file (this must be the same for all virtual network interfaces!!)
-* 38400 = baud rate (available options: 38400)
+* 38400 = baud rate (available options: 9600, 38400)
 * 8N1 = 8 data bits, no parity, one stop bit (available options: 8N1)

+Make sure that the user under which the rapidbusd will be running has permissions to access your desired serial port.
+In Debian 11 this means adding the user to the group "dialout".

 ## Configuration of clients (sensors)